Project

 Actions #9

-Updated by phma about 12 years ago
+Updated by phma almost 13 years ago

 I had forgotten to leave linprocfs mounted while hammer runs.
 I have verified that typing "mount" when linprocfs is mounted no longer causes a problem.
 It is mounted now; I'll let you know what happens tonight.